andreafigue/t2050/README.md

 ## API Key

-Api keys are available in ./.env.
-Mapbox in use is NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN
+Api keys are available in ./.env Mapbox key in use is NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN